- 1. Objective

 Generic information includes application-level data such as:

 - User information and the like set in the ApplicationSubmissionContext

 - Info about each application-attempt

 - A list of application-attempts that ran for an application

 - The list of containers run under each application-attempt

 - Information about each container

 9. Yarn Timeline service version 2

 It is the major iteration of the timeline server.
-V2 is created to address two major challenges.
+Thus, V2 addresses two major challenges:

 - The previous version does not well scale up beyond small cluster.